JohanVillard/holbertonschool-shell/permissions/README.md

-sets some permissions				chmod 007 hello sets other permissions				chmod 753 hello mirror permissions to other file		chmod --reference=hello olleh give permission to current dir and sub		chmod -R +i111 .
+sets some permissions				chmod 007 hello sets other permissions				chmod 753 hello mirror permissions to other file		chmod --reference=hello olleh give permission to current dir and sub		chmod -R +X . create a directory with 751 permission		mkdir -m 751 my_dir